-Keep a small notebook in your pocket and you’ll always have scratch paper for taking notes during phone calls or sketching out ideas while brainstorming.
+I’m a big fan of storing data in plain text.
+For that reason I keep a small notebook in my pocket for taking notes during phone calls or sketching out ideas while thinking through problems.
 Writing notes by hand is better than typing them because you aren’t fast enough to write word-for-word.
 You have to summarize before writing and the summarizing leads to better understanding.

 I use the Clairefontaine Life Unplugged Notebook: fits in my pocket and works as a calendar, todo list, journal, and sketchbook.
 The left page contains the date, today’s todo list, and appointments.
 The right page is a scratch pad and journal: not much room for stream-of-consciousness writing so I have to be brief instead of rambling.